February 2-8, 2026 / Hawai`i Island, USA

 VAST Space

 This week may mark the first instance in history of humans simultaneously occupying low Earth orbit and conducting a circumlunar flight.
-The International Space Station operates with a reduced three-person crew following Crew-11 early return due to medical concerns.
-NASA Astronaut Chris Williams, Roscosmos cosmonauts Sergey Kud-Sverchkov, Sergey Mikayev maintain operations including fluid dynamics research, biological sampling and system checks until Crew-12 arrival.
-SpaceX Crew-12 to launch four Astronauts—Jessica Meir, Jack Hathaway, Sophie Adenot, Andrey Fedyaev—to ISS no earlier than February 15 for six-month expedition duties.
+The International Space Station operates with a reduced, 3-person crew following Crew-11 early return due to medical concerns.
+NASA Astronaut Chris Williams, Roscosmos cosmonauts Sergey Kud-Sverchkov, Sergei Mikayev maintain operations including fluid dynamics research, biological sampling and system checks until Crew-12 arrival.
+SpaceX Crew-12 to launch four Astronauts—Jessica Meir, Jack Hathaway, Sophie Adenot, Andrey Fedyaev—to ISS no earlier than February 11 for six-month expedition duties.
 Boeing Starliner-1 to conduct an uncrewed ISS cargo test no earlier than April 2026, the third orbital mission using the CST-100 Starliner spacecraft.
 On China Tiangong Space Station, Shenzhou-21 crew—Zhang Lu, Wu Fei, Zhang Hongzhang—conducts microgravity biology experiments including virtual reality neuro studies, materials science investigations and station maintenance.
-This three-person team supports data collection for future lunar missions, with next rotation Shenzhou-23 targeted April 2026.
+This 3-person team supports data collection for future lunar missions, with next rotation Shenzhou-23 targeted for April 2026.
 Ongoing Tiangong rotations and ISS handovers build long-duration expertise for cislunar and Mars missions.
 ISRO Gaganyaan-1 uncrewed orbital test targets late March 2026, in preparation for the first human spaceflight from India.
 In 2026, Vast Haven-1 targets launch as the first standalone commercial space station.
 Sierra Space plans a LIFE inflatable prototype module for pathfinder testing toward Orbital Reef.
 (Image Credits: VAST)

 Humans in Space

-🌔 Lunar Enterprise News: Artemis 2 Wet Dress Rehearsal Next, NET 2 February │ LED
+🌔 Lunar Enterprise News: Artemis 2 Wet Dress Rehearsal Next, NET 2 FebruaryArtemis 2 Communications Enhanced by Volunteers Worldwide

 ☄ Near-Earth Objects Close Approaches Mon Feb 2: Aten Asteroid 2025 CD (0.057 AU); Wed Feb 4: Apollo Asteroid 2026 BY2 (0.025 AU); Thu Feb 5: Apollo Asteroid 2026 BM (0.0126 AU); Fri Feb 6: Apollo Asteroid 2026 BK4 (0.051 AU)

-The First Woman FLYS to the Moon …
+First Woman FLIES to the Moon …

 NET (no earlier than)